 University of Riverside School of Medicine, fungal urinary tract infections usually occur with catheters.
-C. albicans prostatitis occurs infrequently in patients with diabetes but sometimes does happen.
-Candida kidney infections usually occur only in high risk patients with diabetes and those who are immunocompromised because of tumor, AIDS, chemotherapy, or immunosuppressants.
+C. albicans prostatitis occurs infrequently in patients with diabetes too.
+Candida kidney infections usually occur only in high risk patients with diabetes and those who are immunocompromised because of tumors, AIDS, chemotherapy, or subjected to immunosuppressants.

-Antibiotics can cause yeast infections.
+Antibiotics can cause yeast infections

-Toxic foods can also kill your good bacteria.
+Toxic foods can also kill your good bacteria

-The presence of mercury in the body contributes.
+The presence of mercury in the body contributes

-Excess estrogen fuels candida yeasts growth.
+Excess estrogen fuels candida yeasts growth

-Processed high carbohydrate foods contribute.
+Processed high carbohydrate foods contribute

 The Western diet is far from ideal so some foods contribute to the cause of yeast infections.
 On this page you will learn what you should and shouldn't be eating.

-Sugar is the primary food source for yeasts.
+Sugar is the primary food source for yeasts

-Stress contributes due to lowered immune function.
+Stress contributes due to lowered immune function

 This webpage contains a list of medical candida tests you can do as well two home tests you can use, to verify if you really do have a yeast infection or not.
 Many of these tests will also reveal the cause of yeast infection in your body, typically low good bacteria counts.

-Copyright © 2003 - 2018.
-All Rights Reserved under USC Title 17.
+Copyright © 2003 - 2021.
+All Rights Reserved under USC Title 17.Do not copy

 To do so is Plagiarism, Not Fair Use, is illegal, and a violation of the